ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ## Operating with Inconsistent Data

-Information provided in the various parts of an IXDTF string may be inconsistent in interesting ways, both with the extensions defined in this specification (see for instance {{inconsistent}}) and with new extensions still to be defined.
+Information provided in the various parts of an IXDTF string may be inconsistent with the extensions defined in this specification (see {{inconsistent}}) and/or with future extensions still to be defined.
 Where consistent interpretation between multiple actors is required for security purposes (e.g., where timestamps are embedded as parameters in